kwokcb/glTF_MaterialX/README.md

 - Handles ASCII glTF files without embedded binary image resources
 - Basic CI workflow put up to builds for subset of platforms in MaterialX release (Windows, Linux, Mac)
 - Code is part of a `MaterialXglTF` library which can be reused.
 Sample executable `glTF2Mtlx` uses this library.
+- Allow for option to create nodes with full set off inputs or not.
+For glTF->MTLX conversion.
+- Allow for option to create look with material assignments if these exist in the glTF file.
+For glTF->MTLX conversion.
+- For now: always write out both "value" and "nodename" (connection).

 ## To do